All Products

 You can also select multiple RAM users and click Add Permissions in the lower part of the page to attach the policy to the RAM users at a time.

-3. In the Grant Permission panel, select Custom Policy from the drop-down list next to the search box in the Policy section and then select the custom policy that you want to attach to the RAM user.
+3. In the Grant Permission panel, select Custom Policy from the drop-down list.
+Then, select the name of the custom policy that you want to attach to the RAM user in the Policy Name column.

 Note

-• The system automatically sets the Principal parameter to the created RAM user.
+• The system automatically sets the Selected Principal parameter to the created RAM user.

 • To remove a policy, you can click the × icon for the policy in the Selected Policy list on the right side of the panel.